RSE-Sheffield/pando-python/episodes/optimisation-data-structures-algorithms.md

 The naive list approach is 2200x times slower than the fastest approach, because of how many times the list is searched.
 This gap will only grow as the number of items increases.

 Sorting the input list reduces the cost of searching the output list significantly, however it is still 8x slower than the fastest approach.
-In part because around half of it's runtime is now spent sorting the list.
+In part because around half of its runtime is now spent sorting the list.

 ```output
 uniqueSet: 0.30ms